fatzebra/terragrunt-workspace-buildkite-plugin/README.md

 To get around this we can also read the module groups output from a meta-data key.
 Run the following command either in the command step where the plugin is installed or any command before.

 ```
-buildkite-agent meta-data set terragrunt-workspace-module-groups "$(terragrunt output-module-groups --terragrunt-working-dir <the configured module_dir for the plugin>)
+buildkite-agent meta-data set terragrunt-workspace-module-groups "$(terragrunt output-module-groups --terragrunt-working-dir <the configured module_dir for the plugin>)"
 ```